-Carson E. Henry III , YMCA Youth & Family Services’ Executive Director, has worked and volunteered in the field of nonprofit youth development for over fifteen years.
+Carson E. Henry III , YMCA Youth & Family Services’ Executive Director, is an experienced leader and a change agent.

+Mr. Henry is a strategist and champion of social responsibility.
 Mr. Henry has held various leader, mentor, and volunteer positions.
-Most recently, Carson Graduated from the the 2016 CORE class of Leadership Montgomery while serving as President of the Downtown Silver Spring Rotary.
+Carson graduated from the 2016 CORE class of Leadership Montgomery while serving as President of the Downtown Silver Spring Rotary.
 He currently serves as the on the steering committee for Montgomery County’s My Brother’s Keeper Initiative and the Program Committee for Leadership Montgomery.
-Club.
 In 2014, Mr. Henry accepted the role of mentor for the Nonprofit Roundtable of Greater Washington’s Future Executive Director Fellowship Program.
-In 2013 and again in 2014, he was appointed to vice-chair of Montgomery County’s Commission on Children and Youth by the County Executive where he has served since 2010.
-In 2013, Carson joined AmerCorps. alumni across the country as an “Alumni Champion” for the Pipeline Project in addition to mentoring through the YMCA of the USA’s Multicultural Mentor Program.
+Mr. Henry served as on the Montgomery County’s Commission on Children and Youth , and as vice-chair, following an appointment by the County Executive in 2010.
+In 2013, Carson joined AmeriCorps. alumni across the country as an “Alumni Champion” for the Pipeline Project in addition to mentoring through the YMCA of the USA’s Multicultural Mentor Program.
 Within the national YMCA movement, Mr. Henry serves as a steering committee member for the YMCA of the USA’s Emerging Leaders Resource Network, the Opportunity-youth Task Force and the Multi-cultural Executive Career Advancement program.

 Carson Henry received his Bachelor of Arts in Philosophy and his Master of Public Administration with a specialization in organizational leadership from the University of Delaware, where he received the United Alumni of Urban Affairs Outstanding Student Award.
 While in Delaware, Mr. Henry also prepared young people for college through AmeriCorps. as a Public Ally.